-The Nigerian Copyright Commission is statutorily responsible for all matters affecting copyright in Nigeria, as provided for under the Act.
+The Nigerian Copyright Commission is statutorily responsible for all matters affecting copyright in Nigeria.
 Its powers include the appointment of officers responsible for monitoring, reporting, or enforcement of the provisions of the Act.
 They are called Copyright Inspectors, and they have the same powers, rights and privileges of a police officer as defined under the Police Act and under any other relevant laws applicable to the investigation, prosecution of defence of civil or criminal matters under the Act.